labnams/pathome-drug/README.md

 ## PATHOME-Drug install
 1. Clone the repository into the destionation directory where the web server can access from the web root.
 2. Unzip pathways.7z using 7zip to create the subgraph information that are used by the PATHOME-Drug.
+3. Make sure the perl scripts in the bin directory to set their local library directory points to the correct path (was set to our absolute path, find the below text.
+> use lib '/var/www/software/pathome/lib'
-3. Create 'tasks' and 'jobs' directories with 777 permission so that the web server can write the files into the directories.
+4. Create 'tasks' and 'jobs' directories with 777 permission so that the web server can write the files into the directories.
-4. Open the browser and connect to the website.
+5. Open the browser and connect to the website.

 ## R codes for the paper
 The R codes include the following functionalities for producing the results of the paper.
 Note that the R code requires the aforementioned requirements.